hwaengfan/dev-journal/README.md

 # Dev Journal

-### Tech Stacks:
+#### Tech Stacks:

-- Frontend: TypeScript, Next.js
+- Client: TypeScript, Next.js
-- Backend: Go Lang, MySQL
+- Backend: Go, MySQL

-### Some Functionalities:
+#### Some Functionalities:

 1.

-### Note: there is no current deployment because they would cost money to maintain
+#### Note: there is no current deployment because they would cost money to maintain, check out the client and backend folder separately for instructions to run locally